DexterHaslem/dexchan/README.md

 ### Front end / client
 Originally the front end was written in angular5 w/ material, using redux to maintain state.
-I decided writing lots of boilerplate and fraomework for a 90% readonly app was not fun and shot it all.
+The backend consisted of controllers serving up JSON.
+I decided writing lots of boilerplate and framework for a 90% readonly app was not fun and shot it all.
-Now the entire client is basic html served from the server using go templates (see `templates/`)
+Now the entire client is basic html served from the server using go templates (see `templates/`) and it turned out quite fast and simple as I had hoped.

 ### Backend